Kequc/kequapp.github.io/content/5-utilities/4-inject.md

 });
 ```

 All requests are automatically finalized when using `inject` unless the `body` parameter is set to `null`.
-Doing this will allow us to write to the stream in cases where more precise testing is necessary.
+Doing this will allow you to write to the stream in cases where more precise testing is necessary.

 The following two examples are the same.